ibuetler/p3s-exif-analytics/Tutorial.md

   longitude_converted *= -1
 ```

 **Task:** Create a function which takes the previous dictionary as a parameter.
 The function should return a new dictionary with the converted latitude and longitude as value.
-For example the first entry of the dictionary could look like this:
+For example, the first entry of the dictionary could look like this:

 ```
 {1: [7.9974, 98.29218333333333],